-Technical Specification: MPAI Metaverse Model (MPAI-MMM) – Technologies (MMM-TEC) specifies the technologies enabling a metaverse instance (M-Instance) – an Information and Communication Technologies (ICT) platform implementing the MMM-TEC specification – to interoperate with clients and M-Instances independently designed and implemented in conformity with MMM-TEC.
+Technical Specification: The MPAI Metaverse Model (MPAI-MMM) – Technologies (MMM-TEC) standard specifies the technologies enabling a metaverse instance (M-Instance) – an Information and Communication Technologies (ICT) platform implementing the MMM-TEC specification – to interoperate with conforming and independently designed clients and M-Instances.

 Short introduction – Long Introduction

-A metaverse instance (M-Instance) as an ICT system populated by Processes performing or requesting other Processes to perform Actions on Items (representing a variety of things) or other Processes.
+A metaverse instance (M-Instance) is an Information and Communications Technology (ICT) system – an assembly of hardware, software, networks, and data system – populated by Processes performing, or requesting other Processes to perform, Actions on Items (representing various things) or other Processes.

-An important type of Process is a User representing a human either directly (called an H-User) or indirectly (called an A-User).
-A human subscribed to an M-Instance can deploy Users in that M-Instance that may or may not also be rendered as Personae, possibly human-like avatars.
+An important type of Process is a User representing a human either directly (called an H-User) or indirectly and automatically (called an A-User).
+A human subscribed to a metaverse instance (M-Instance) can deploy Users there.
+Users may optionally be rendered as Personae, possibly human-like avatars.

-A Process can influence a part of an M-Instance called (M-Environment) by performing a Process Action, defined as
+A Process can influence a part of an M-Instance, called an M-Environment, by performing a Process Action, defined as:

-• One of the 29 Actions specified by MMM-TEC V2.1
+• One of the 29 Actions specified by the MMM-TEC V2.1 standard

-• Complement: Nil (before a direct object), At, From, To, and With.
+• Complements: Nil (before a direct object), At, From, To, and With

-• Followed by If Event, a logic combination of Process Actions followed by At
+• Followed by an If Event, a logical combination of Process Actions followed by At

-• MM-Add an Item, i.e., place it somewhere in an M-Instance.
+• To MM-Add an Item, i.e., to place it somewhere in an M-Instance

-• Identify data, convert data into an Identified Item.
+• To Identify data, or to convert data into an Identified Item

 A Process performs a Process Action if it: